robot-guidance-controller/robot-guidance-controller.github.io/pages/user_study.md

 {% endfor %} -->

 {% assign baselines_raw = "1_language_only,2_physical_only,3_baseline,4_ours" | split: "," %}
-{% assign baseline_labels = "Language Only,Physical Only,Baseline Method,Our Method" | split: "," %}
+{% assign baseline_labels = "Language Only,Physical Only,Fixed-Gain Baseline,Robot Guidance Controller (Our Method)" | split: "," %}

 {% for user_id in (0..11) %}
 ### User {{ user_id }}